 Introduction to Postgres CDC

-PostgreSQL is one of the most widely used open-source relational databases.
+- PostgreSQL is one of the most widely used open-source relational databases.
 Its comprehensive querying layer and technical standards-compliance make it a favorite for a variety of uses cases ranging from OLTP workloads to data warehouse and analytics use cases.
-In the typical architecture, organizations will have a relational database handle the transactional loads and then a separate data warehouse to perform all the analytics use cases and aggregated reporting.

 A challenge here is in ensuring that the data warehouse has the latest version of data that is present in the transactional database.

-It is common to have time-critical reporting requirements that cannot afford hourly or daily batch sync between these databases.
+- It is common to have time-critical reporting requirements that cannot afford hourly or daily batch sync between these databases.
 Such requirements are handled using continuous sync between the instances based on the change data capture paradigm.

-In databases, change data capture (CDC) is a set of software design patterns used to determine and track the data that has changed so that action can be taken using the changed data.
+- In databases, change data capture (CDC) is a set of software design patterns used to determine and track the data that has changed so that action can be taken using the changed data.
 PostgreSQL has in-built functionality for CDC.
 This post is about Postgres CDC and the ways to achieve this.

-Postgres CDC
+How does Postgres CDC work?

 Postgres Change Data Capture Using Custom Code